 Interestingly, the log book stamps show that each time the machine was taxed, a Petrol Ration Book was also issued until rationing ended in the UK in May 1950.

 By February 1949, SM7741 was owned by Grant & Irving, a motor dealers in Charlotte Street, Dumfries.
-The machine, probably with a ‘tradesman’s box’ sidecar fitted, would have been used for deliveries in the local area.
+The now 20 year-old BSA, probably with a ‘tradesman’s box’ sidecar fitted, would have been used for deliveries in the local area.
 The last taxation stamp in the log book is from 1954 and what became of SM7741 over the next couple of decades is unclear.
 The next owner entry in the log book was made 200 miles south in Dewsbury, West Yorkshire, when a Mr Harold Dixon put the machine back on the road in March 1972.
 Three years later he sold it to his next door neighbour, Colin Clayden.

 This would have been a low point in the Sloper’s life.
 In the early ’70s, old machines like this changed hands for twenty or thirty pounds, and many ended up being ridden around fields or waste ground until they expired.
 By the end of the ’70s though, interest in older machines was taking off and SM7741 managed to escape the breaker’s yard.